NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     int blockNum = /* first record block of the relation (from the rel-cat entry)*/;

-    // let rec_id denote the rec-id of the slot where the new record will be inserted RecId rec_id = {-1, -1};
+    // let rec_id denote the rec-id of the slot
+    // this will be used to store where the new record will be inserted RecId rec_id = {-1, -1};

     int numOfSlots = /* number of slots per record block */;